liflab/cornipickle/Readme.md

     ant

-This will produce a file called `Cornipickle.jar` in the folder.
+This will produce a file called `cornipickle.jar` in the folder.
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

 In addition, the script generates in the `doc` folder the Javadoc documentation for using Cornipickle.
-This documentation is also embedded in the JAR file.
-To show documentation in Eclipse, right-click on the jar, click "Properties", then fill the Javadoc location (which is the JAR itself).

 ### Testing